elysion-powered/spec/Readme.md

 General
 ---

 This is a specification for a game engine.
-These documents are not specific to any programming language.
+These documents are not specific to any programming language or platform.

-When implementing this specification, it is recommended to use a language that supports properties, while this is certainly not a must.

 Components